Etsy Sales Intelligence

 How accurate is the estimate?

-The band is adaptive: ±25% when both shop totals are measured and the listing has 50+ reviews (high confidence), ±35% when the listing has 10–49 reviews (medium), and ±50% when shop totals are assumed or the listing has fewer than 10 reviews (low).
-Real-world tests show the central estimate falls within the reported band ~80% of the time across shops with measured totals.
-For tiny shops or zero-review listings accuracy collapses; confidenceNote always reports the tier (high / medium / low) so you can filter accordingly.
+What the actor does give you is a stated method and a stated uncertainty.
+The band is adaptive: ±25% when both shop totals are measured and the listing has 50+ reviews (confidence: high), ±35% when the listing has 10–49 reviews (medium), and ±50% when shop totals are assumed or the listing has fewer than 10 reviews (low).
+Those tiers rank records against each other by how much real signal went in — they are not calibrated error rates.

 Why doesn't Etsy show sales counts directly?